Advertiser Disclosure:We may earn a commission from partner links on this site.

 What Does Not Lower Premiums

 Cutting coverage to minimums.
-Dropping below broker-required coverage limits reduces your available freight.
+Dropping below broker-required coverage limits shrinks your available freight.
 3 Cutting physical damage on a financed truck violates your loan terms.
 Minimum coverage is a false economy.

 Changing insurers every year.
 Frequent switching can actually hurt you.
 Insurers value stability.
 A carrier who has been insured continuously for 3 years with the same company often receives better renewal terms than a carrier who switches annually.